jareddantis/sysmon-mqtt-rs/README.md

-  -t, --topic <TOPIC>        The topic to publish the temperature to -v, --verbose              Whether to log the temperature value being published -i, --interval <INTERVAL>  Number of seconds to wait in between publishing temperature values [default: 5] -h, --help                 Print help
+  -t, --topic <TOPIC>        The topic to publish the temperature to -v, --verbose              Whether to log the temperature value being published -i, --interval <INTERVAL>  Number of seconds to wait in between publishing temperature values [default: 5] -r, --retain               Whether the broker should retain the last message sent -h, --help                 Print help
   -V, --version              Print version
 ```